patrickmcnamara/patrickmcnamara/README.md

 # Hello, I'm Patrick McNamara 🏳️‍🌈

-I am a programmer and computer science student living in Dublin, Ireland.
-I study at Dublin City University and will graduate in 2021. :)
+I am a software engineer living in Berlin working for [HubSpot](https://www.hubspot.com).
+I am from Dublin.
+I studied computer science at Dublin City University and graduated in 2021. :)

-If you want to contact me, use hello@patrickmcnamara.xyz.
-You can use my [PGP key](https://patrickmcnamara.xyz/pgp) if you want.
+If you want to contact me, use hello@patrickmcnamara.io.
+You can use my [PGP key](https://patrickmcnamara.io/pgp) too if you want.